Phicem/ncmount/README.md

 * typing the command `um` (for UnMount) will show mounted removable media partition and allow to unmount a partition

 Of course, for these aliases to work and be convenient, `sudo` must be configured to allow the current user to run `ncmount` without having to type a password.
-This is typically done (depending on your linux distribution) by adding a file in /etc/sudoers:
+This is typically done (depending on your linux distribution) by adding a file similar to this in /etc/sudoers.d:

 ```
 # Content of /etc/sudoers.d/ncmount
 Defaults    insults
 myusername ALL = NOPASSWD: /usr/bin/ncmount
 ```